History of Argentina: National Reorganization Process (1976–1983)

 Following the coup against Isabel Perón, the armed forces formally exercised power through a junta led consecutively by Videla, Viola, Galtieri and Bignone until 10 December 1983.
-These de facto dictators termed their government program the "National Reorganization Process"; and "Dirty War" (guerra sucia) is the name used by the military junta or civic-military dictatorship of Argentina (dictadura cívico-militar de Argentina) for this period of state terrorism in Argentina as part of Operation Condor. from 1974, during which military and security forces and right-wing death squads in the form of the Argentine Anticommunist Alliance (Triple A) hunted down any kind of (or suspected to be) political dissidents and anyone believed to be associated with socialism or contrary to the plan of neoliberal economic policies dictated by Operation Condor.
-About 30,000 people disappeared, many of whom could not be formally reported as missing due to the nature of state terrorism.
+These de facto dictators termed their government program the "National Reorganization Process"; and "Dirty War" (guerra sucia) was the name used by the military junta or civic-military dictatorship of Argentina (dictadura cívico-militar de Argentina) for this period of state terrorism in Argentina from 1974, during which military and security forces and right-wing death squads in the form of the Argentine Anticommunist Alliance (Triple A) hunted down any kind of (or suspected to be) political dissidents and anyone believed to be associated with socialism, communism, left-wing Peronism, or the Montoneros movement.
+The death squads were formed from armed sections of the large labor unions, parapolice organizations within the federal and provincial police; and the AAA (Alianza Anticomunista Argentina), was founded by Perón's secretary of social welfare, López Rega, with the participation of the federal police.
+It was linked to Operation Condor.
+About 30,000 people were killed or disappeared during this period.

-The targets were students, militants, trade unionists, writers, journalists, artists and anyone suspected to be a left-wing activist, included Peronist guerrillas.
+The targets were students, militants, trade unionists, writers, journalists, artists and anyone suspected to be a left-wing activist, including Peronist guerrillas.
 The "disappeared" (victims kidnapped, tortured and murdered whose bodies were disappeared by the military government) included those thought to be politically or ideologically a threat to the military junta, even vaguely; and they were killed in an attempt by the junta to silence the social and political opposition.